-Zoophobia – The Irrational Fear of Animals
+Zoophobia: The Irrational Fear of Animals

 How common is the fear of animals?
 It’s so prevalent that it is a general category in the American Psychiatric Association’s list of phobias.

 Don’t believe it?
-Check out DSM-5, also known as the Diagnostic and Statistical Manual of Mental Disorders.
+Check out the DSM-5, also known as the Diagnostic and Statistical Manual of Mental Disorders.

 Do zoos and pet shops scare you?
 Do you avoid watching wildlife documentaries?
-If you cringed while reading these questions, then you may have Zoophobia.
+If you cringed while reading these questions, then you may have zoophobia.

 This abnormal fear of animals is real and not a cause for embarrassment.
-However, this phobia can affect your wellbeing and productivity.
+However, this phobia can affect your well-being and productivity.
+But it is possible to overcome this illogical fear.
+Let’s find out how.

 What Is Zoophobia?

 Animals are always on your mind, but your worry goes beyond discomfort.
 You are not merely disgusted by slimy, furry, scary creatures.
 Instead, they cause irrational fear and extreme anxiety.
+If you have this condition, you’re terrified by the idea of running into an animal on the streets.
+Images or videos of animals can send you into a full-blown panic.

 Zoophobia Causes

-You might be wondering, “Why do I have fear of animals?”
+You might be wondering, Why do I have fear of animals?
 Like other phobias, the fear of animals is irrational.

 Learned Behavior